 The city immediately took on responsibility for the monument, and leading national and local politicians spoke at the official opening on August 19th.

-For example, the new Austrian chancellor noted (my rough translation of a report in the Das Kleine Volksblatt newspaper two days later):
+For example, the new Austrian chancellor praised the leadership, sacrifices, and heroic efforts of the Red Army (based on my rough translation of a report in the Das Kleine Volksblatt newspaper two days later), adding that they had:

-I’m not a historian, but that last prediction hasn’t proved, shall we say, entirely correct.
+I’m not a historian, but that prediction has not proved, shall we say, entirely correct.

 The monument consists primarily of a long marble colonnade, though the stand out feature is the tall column in the centre.
 A soldier stands atop this column bearing a flag, a machine gun, and a golden shield.